comp-phys-marc/QHack2023OpenHackaton/editor/README.md

 electron-packager .
 ```

+## To Build for Linux or Windows

+See the detailed instructions in the docs [here](https://www.electronjs.org/docs/latest/tutorial/tutorial-packaging).

 Note: If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.

 ## Resources for Learning Electron